Netflix-Skunkworks/StethoscopeMobile/docs/QUERIES_AND_POLICIES.md

 # Queries

 The Stethoscope Mobile app uses GraphQL to execute requests for device information.
-The availible data is defined in the [Schema](../graphql/schema.js).
+The available data is defined in the [Schema](../graphql/schema.js).
 The default query that the app will execute is defined in [constants.js](../constants.js) as:
 ```graphql
 query ValidateMobileDevice($policy: MobileDevicePolicy!) {